lkiesow/leihs-wiki/Fields.md

 `attribute` specifies where data in this field is saved.
 There are two choices: a database column or the value part of a property hash, serialized into one big database column that contains all the other properties as well.

-To decide between the two, there are a few considerations to take into account.
+To decide between the two, there are a few considerations to take into account:

+* Saving into the property hash is the easier and safer option.
+It requires no database changes and you run no risk of losing data.
+The downside is that with many (read: hundreds) of properties, performance of the item edit page might suffer.

+* Saving into the database is the riskier option.
+It requires a database column of the correct name and type.
+You will have to maintain your own patches against the vanilla leihs database and it if vanilla leihs ever gains a field with the same name as yours, you might have to adapt your field definitions to kick out the vanilla field and reintroduce yours.

+Either way is supported by the field editor.

 #### Saving attributes into a database column